Guardian Assurance Company: The first hundred years

-There ae no records of the original meetings or the motivation of the promoters, but it is believed that there was a substantial involvement by bankers.
+There are no records of the original meetings or the motivation of the promoters, but it is believed that there was a substantial involvement by bankers.
 The chairman, Stewart Marjoribanks, was an East India merchant; and the deputy chairman, Richard Mee Raikes, later became Governor of the Bank of England.
 A notice in The Times in November 1821 stated that the court of directors of Guardian Fire and Life announce that a general meeting of the subscribers would be held at the City of London Tavern on 10 December 1821 when the deed of settlement would be submitted for approval.
 The following February the directors announced that "the principles upon which this Institution have been founded have been adopted" and the subscribed capital was £1,500,000.
 One of the unexplained "principles" of, to use its full name, the Guardian Fire and Life Assurance Company, was that no shares were to be granted to persons resident in the metropolis (London) or within ten miles, except by permission.

 Unlike most insurance companies at the time, the Guardian offered both fire insurance and life assurance from the outset, but it was life that made the greater contribution to profits.
 The important task of constructing mortality tables was entrusted to Griffith Davies; along with Benjamin Gompertz, Davies was considered one of the pioneers of life tables.
 The first task of the fire department was to establish its own fire brigade, but it was soon looking further afield.
 As early as 1822, foreign business was being considered.
 The directors resolved to avoid risks in America and the Levant, but did accept a proposal to insure a church in St Petersburg.